 Bibby’s time as an Indian was also productive off the field.
 He went back to school at Lynchburg College and obtained a degree in physical education, graduating with the class of 1977.

 The “Fam-a-lee” clubhouse was a boisterous place, and as Rick Telander observed, Bibby “fit in nicely, giving and taking insults with the best.”
-He’d also shown his fun-loving side in Texas, where he used the stage name “Fontay O’Rooney.”
-Yet he was also a serious man who sincerely cared about his teammates’ personal well-being.
+He’d also shown his fun-loving side in Texas, where he used the stage name “Fontay O’Rooney.”36 Yet he was also a serious man who sincerely cared about his teammates’ personal well-being.37

 In the playoffs against Cincinnati, Bibby started one game.
 He then started two more in the World Series against the Orioles, including Game Seven.
 He had no decisions but pitched effectively, allowing just four earned runs in 17 1/3 innings.

 That was the only time Bibby ever got to the postseason, though.
 The Pirates fell back to third in the NL East in 1980 – despite his best year ever.
-Moving back into the starting rotation (he relieved just once all year), he tied his career high with wins, and his 19-6 (.760) winning percentage led the NL.
+Moving back into the starting rotation (he relieved just once all year), he tied his career high with in wins with 19, and since he lost just 6, his .760 winning percentage led the NL.
 Jim was named to the All-Star team for the only time in his career; he finished in third in the voting for the Cy Young Award (behind Steve Carlton and Jerry Reuss).
 “I’m not raring back and throwing hard all the time,” he said that May.
-“I only do it when I have to.”
+“I only do it when I have to.”38

 That wasn’t quite Bibby’s last professional action on the mound, though.
 During the fall and winter of 1989-90, when the Senior Professional Baseball Association held its only full season, he joined the Winter Haven Super Sox.
 He pitched 54 2/3 innings in 11 games, going 2-4 with a 4.12 ERA.